garfix/r/README.md

 Credits
 =======
 The credits for the idea of creating a regular expression builder go to [VerbalExpressions](https://github.com/VerbalExpressions/JSVerbalExpressions).
 It is a fascinating idea and I wanted to see how far it could go.
-I chose a different type of implementation base on nested fluid interface calls.
+I chose a different type of implementation based on nested fluid interface calls.